7 Best Lightweight Tennis Shoes in 2024

 How we test tennis shoes

-From mesh and synthetic-made materials to knit or even leather shoes, we’ve vetted and double-checked every essential part of the footwear in the RunRepeat shoe testing lab.
-We’ve also do hours of playtests on the clay and hard court to assess their comfort and performance.
+From mesh and synthetic to knit or even leather shoes, we’ve vetted and double-checked every essential part of the shoes in the RunRepeat shoe testing lab.
+We’ve also done hours of playtests on the clay and hard court to assess the comfort and performance of the shoes.

-To finalise our comprehensive reviews, we do these steps:
+To publish our comprehensive reviews, we do these steps:

-- We play hours of tennis to evaluate each model for this guide.
+• We play tennis in these shoes to evaluate each model.
 We carefully scrutinise each one based on various parameters such as weight, break-in period, cushioning system, outsole traction, breathability, lateral support, and more.

-- We then put our goggles on and be all geeky about the shoes.
-We perform another series of tests, but this time, inside our lab, we measure the properties of the shoes.
-We cut the shoes open and unearth all the technologies or simple details that make up the shoes.
+• We then put our goggles on and be all geeky about the shoes.
+We perform another series of tests, but this time, inside our lab, where we cut the shoes open and unearth all the technologies and simple details that make up the shoes.

 Lightweight tennis shoes with the best durability